penguin-academy/code-conventions/email.md

 Follow the steps above to create a second API key.
 But enter `<clientname>-#<request-id>` as API Key Name.
 Share the API Key with the developers who need it using the lab sharing functionality.
 You probably also want to share the instructions.

+Keep in mind to delete the API Key once the request is completed.